AdaCore/spark2014/lrm/source/extended-legality.rst

 6 Subprograms

 #.
-A function is in |SPARK| only if it is side-effect free.
+A function in |SPARK| may not modify variables declared global

-   Expressions in |SPARK| are required to be side-effect free, they just return a value.
-A function call is an expression and a function may be called as part of a larger expression, so a function must be side-effect free.
+   to the function, but this rule is enforced during data flow analysis and not as an extended legality rule.
+As a consequence of this rule, the evaluation of any [SPARK] expression is side-effect free.

 6.1 Subprogram Declarations

 #.
-A function declaration is only in |SPARK| if a
+A function declaration in |SPARK| shall not have a
-   ``parameter_specification`` of it's ``function_specification`` does
+   ``parameter_specification`` of its ``function_specification``
-   not have a mode of **out** or **in out**.
+   with a mode of **out** or **in out**.
+This rule also applies to a subprogram_body for which no explicit specification is given.

-   A function is not allowed to have side-effects.

 END OF FILE